wswa/AV-Test-Park/ISO/README.md

-Create an ISO file with a stager in it
+Creates an ISO file with a stager in it

 ```
 mkdir iso_root